Make Spare Change in your Spare Time: My Review of Rakuten and InboxDollars

 I am putzing around browsing on-line searching for upcoming Cyber Monday sales and while I have travel on my mind <shocking>, I came up with this blog post idea to put together a handpicked list of my top 7 favorite travel items found on Amazon – my favorite shopping site.

-I love pink but if you’re not a fan, this 2 piece luggage set comes in tons of different colors and current price is only $29.97.
-Great value especially if you just need the smaller carry-on piece!
+I love pink but if you’re not a fan, this 3 piece luggage set comes in tons of different colors.
+Great variety and value especially if you just need the smaller carry-on piece!
 Super cute.
 By the way, I like boxes…and suitcases so I don’t really need this, but I want it.
 One can never have enough luggage pieces.

-I’m a fan of soft-sided carry ons but if you are looking for something a bit more rugged – here is a plastic hard-shell suitcase made by CoolLife.
+I’m a fan of soft-sided carry-on luggage but if you are looking for something a bit more rugged – here is a plastic hard-shell suitcase made by CoolLife.
 They offer 3 different sizes and they also come with a 2-year warranty.
 What I like about the plastic hard-shell is that I can put my travel stickers all over it.

 The suitcase also comes with a TSA lock, so you can make sure your valuables are secure and safe.
 I can’t guarantee this lock will keep the TSA snoopers from going through luggage, but maybe?